brandon-james105/OGameStatsRetrieverClient/README.md

 Client to get public data from GameForge's OGame

 # Usage and API
-The library includes an inteface, `IOGameStatsRetrieverClient` in case you wish to do something custom to your responses in your application.
+The library includes an interface, `IOGameStatsRetrieverClient` in case you wish to do something custom to your responses in your application.

 ## Usage